-- Set out our strategies for preventing, identifying and managing child on child abuse - Take a contextual approach to safeguarding all children and young people involved.
-Acknowledging that children who have allegedly abused their peers or displayed harmful sexual behaviour are themselves vulnerable and may have been abused by a peer, parents or adults in the community.
+- Set out our strategies for preventing, identifying and managing child-on-child abuse - Take a contextual approach to safeguarding all children and young people involved.
+Acknowledging that children who have allegedly abused their peers or displayed harmful sexual behaviour are themselves vulnerable and may have been abused themselves.

-Understanding child on child abuse
+Understanding child-on-child abuse

-Sexual violence and sexual harassment can occur between two children of any age and sex or a group of children sexually assaulting or sexually harassing a single child or group of children.
+Sexual violence and sexual harassment can occur between two children of any age and sex, or a group of children sexually assaulting or sexually harassing a single child or group of children.

-The impact of this behaviour on children can be very distressing and have an impact on academic achievement and emotional health and wellbeing.
+The impact of this behaviour on children can be very distressing and have an impact on academic achievement and emotional health, and wellbeing.